appsemble/appsemble/docs/guide/basic-app.md

           - name: firstName
             type: string
             label: First Name
+            requirements:
+              - required: true
+                errorMessage: This field is required
+              - maxLength: 80
           - name: lastName
             type: string
             label: Surname
+            requirements:
+              - required: true
+                errorMessage: This field is required
+              - maxLength: 80
           - name: email
             type: string
             label: Email Address
             format: email
+            requirements:
+              - required: true
+                errorMessage: This field is required
           - name: description
             type: string
             label: Description
             multiline: true
+            requirements:
+              - maxLength: 500
 ```

+This page uses the `form` block to enter the data to create a new `person` resource.
+It takes a
+parameter called `fields` which contains a list of various types of field types.
+In this case it’s 4
+`string` fields, where the first three are required and have a length requirement, and the last one
+is optional and allows for multi line input.

 After saving, the page can be opened from the app’s side menu.
 When data is entered and the form is
 saved, a new person is registered.
 The user is then redirected to the _“People”_ page.
 This page now